 History & Policy works for better public policy through an understanding of history by connecting historians, policy makers and the media.
 We believe study of the past can offer important lessons for the 21st century.

-We are the only project in the UK providing access to an international network of almost 400 historians with a broad range of expertise.
+H&P is a unique collaboration between the Institute of Contemporary British History at King's College London and the University of Cambridge.
+We are the only project in the UK providing access to an international network of more than 500 historians with a broad range of expertise.
 H&P offers a range of resources for historians, policy makers and journalists.
 These include policy papers and opinion pieces.